iandunn/regolith/readme.md

 * Designed to work with Apache and shared hosting
 * Version your custom code and configuration in Git
 * Manage 3rd party plugin/theme dependencies with a simple text file and [WP-CLI](http://wp-cli.org/)
-	* 3rd party plugins/themes are not stored in Git, so your repository stays lean and uncluttered.
+	* The list of dependencies is tracked in Git, but their code is not, so your repository stays lean and uncluttered.
 * Core/plugin/theme updates are installed automatically (including major releases of Core)
-* Deploy to production with [Deployer](http://deployer.org)
+* Deploy to production with [Deployer](http://deployer.org), and immediately run smoke tests to catch fatal errors
 * Optional configuration for Multisite with domain mapping
 * Includes configuration and integration for several security and performance plugins/services
 * Outputs a content flag designed for external monitoring services